 This is slightly cheaper than the Aerobus but has the disadvantages of being slower, less frequent (2 per hour) and not having a dedicated space for luggage.

-Unfortunately the only places that you can purchase a T10 ticket at the airport are the train station at terminal T2 or at the tobacconist in terminal T1.
+Unfortunately, the only places where you can purchase a T-casual at Barcelona airport are at the train station at terminal T2 or the tobacconist outside terminal T1.

 The Night Bus

-If you are on a tight budget and arrive in Barcelona after the trains and Aerobus have stopped then you could take the night bus.
+If you are on a very tight budget and arrive in Barcelona after the metro has stopped running, you could take the night bus.

 Bus route N16 takes you from T1 and N17 from T2 to the city centre.

 The fare is €2.40, and buses depart every 20 minutes.

-I do not recommend the night bus unless you are staying near to Plaça de Catalunya or one of the other stops on route.
-If you arrive after the Metro has stopped running and have to connect to a second night bus your total journey time could be very long.
+I do not recommend the night bus unless you are staying near Plaça de Catalunya or one of the other stops on route.
+If you have to connect to another night bus, your total journey time could be very long.

 Other Public Bus Routes